port-labs/port-docs/docs/software-catalog/widgets/embedded-url/authentication.md

 **Troubleshoot**

 - Okta 400 Bad Request displayed
-  - Check you used the correct tokenUrl, authorizationUrl & clientId.
+  - Check you used the correct authorizationUrl & clientId.
   - Check your application is activated.
 - Okta 400 Bad Request displayed.
 Your request resulted in an error.
 The 'redirect_uri' parameter must be a Login redirect URI in the client app settings.

   - Make sure you entered https://app.getport.io as a Sign-in redirect URI for your application as mentioned in the steps above.

 - "refused to connect." is displayed
-  - Make sure you enabled "IFrame Embedding" as mentioned in the steps above/
+  - Make sure you enabled "IFrame Embedding" as mentioned in the steps above
+- Could not fetch your auth token.
+  - Make sure your tokenUrl is the correct url.

 </details>